ExplorViz-Archive/explorviz-frontend-extension-vr/README.md

 # ExplorViz-Frontend-Extension-VR

 This extension adds a [WebVR](https://webvr.info/)-based Virtual Reality (VR) mode to ExplorViz, which allows a collaborative exploration of software systems.
+The related backend extension can be found [here](https://github.com/ExplorViz/explorviz-backend-extension-vr).

 ## Requirements
 - [HTC Vive (Pro)](https://www.vive.com) or [Oculus Rift CV1](https://www.oculus.com/rift/) (basically [Oculus Rift S](https://www.oculus.com/rift-s/) is also supported) with controllers and their respective firmware